Minimum wage: Northern states demand N60k, Southwest demands N794k

-- The workers in Taraba and Gombe state are demanding for a new minimum wage of N60 thousand naira
+- Workers in Taraba and Gombe states are demanding for a new minimum wage of N60,000

-- This is contrary to the demands of the states in the southwest, who were demanding a minimum of N794 thousand
+- This is contrary to the demands of workers in the southwest, who were demanding a minimum of N794,000

-- The workers in the geopolitical zones in the country are presenting their demands to the residential tripartite committee on the national minimum wage
+- The workers in the geopolitical zones in the country are presenting their demands to the presidential tripartite committee on the national minimum wage

-The organised labour in Taraba and Gombe state has proposed a N60,000 new national minimum wage, while those in Bauchi and Adamawa are demanding a 50 per cent increase in the current N30 thousand naira minimum wage.
+The organised labour in Taraba and Gombe state has proposed a N60,000 new national minimum wage.
+At the same time, those in Bauchi and Adamawa demanded a 50 per cent increase in the current N30,000 minimum wage.

-On their part, members of the Nigeria Labour Congress (NLC) in Borno and Yobe state said they will accept whatever the presidential tripartite committee on the national minimum wage come up with.
+On their part, members of the Nigeria Labour Congress (NLC) in Borno and Yobe state said they will accept whatever the presidential tripartite committee on the national minimum wage comes up with.

-According to Sahara Reporters, speaking at the hearing of the committee, which was held in Yola, the Adamawa state capital, Joe Ajaero, the president of the NLC, called for a market survey before the workers would reach a consensus on the new minimum wage.
+According to Sahara Reporters, speaking at the committee's hearing, which was held in Yola, the Adamawa state capital, Joe Ajaero, the president of the NLC, called for a market survey before the workers would reach a consensus on the new minimum wage.

-The demand of the six states in the northeast is different from what the southwest states are making.
-In Lagos on the same day, the southwest states demanded N794 thousand as the new minimum wage.
+The demands of the six states in the northeast differ from those being made by the southwest states.
+In Lagos, the southwest states asked for N794,000 as the new minimum wage.

 Ajaero counsels workers on new minimum wage